 - Inflatable swimming pools

-One huge step we can take is to reduce the amount of plastic products we are buying and using (similar to the movement that’s going around on replacing single-use plastics).
-This will help to minimise our individual impact on plastic pollution, reduce our exposure to those harmful chemicals, and in the long run, may help us to save money (win-win for all!).
-Here are some great ways to start:
+One change each of us can make is to reduce the amount of plastic products we buy and use each day.
+This will help minimise our individual impact on the plastic pollution crisis, reduce our exposure to these toxic chemicals, and in the long run help us save money!
+Here are some great places to start:

-- Swap to using glass or even stainless steel water bottles.
-These will replace disposable plastic water bottles.
-What’s more, fill your water bottle up from a stainless steel reusable water filter to help reduce exposure to harsh chemicals that may be present in water.
+- Swap to using stainless steel water bottles.
+These are great replacements for disposable plastic water bottles.
+Filling up your water bottle using a stainless steel reusable water filter can also help to reduce your exposure to harsh chemicals that may be present in the water supply.

-- Stop purchasing processed foods that are packaged in plastics.
-This will help to reduce the amount of plastic waste we produce each year as well as reduce exposure to plastic chemicals that could potentially leach into our food.
-Shop at farmers markets and use reusable bags to carry your items.
+- Stop purchasing foods packaged in plastics.
+See my guide for sustainable, zero-waste grocery shopping.
+This will help to reduce the amount of plastic waste we contribute to landfill each year, as well as reduce exposure to plastic chemicals that may leach into our food and beverages.
+Shop at local farmers markets and bulk food stores, and use reusable bags to carry your items.

-- Replace plastic bags and food storage containers with reusable ones.
-Thin plastic storage containers, plastic wrap, and plastic bags are some of the main sources of plastic exposure.
-Instead, switch to stainless steel or glass for storage.
-If you’re worried about glass containers breaking (which is understandable), silicon containers are another alternative.
+- Replace food storage containers with reusable ones.
+Thin plastic storage containers, plastic wrap, and plastic bags are some of the main sources for plastic exposure we encounter on a daily basis.
+Instead, switch to stainless steel or glass containers for storage.

-- When out, bring your own reusable metal/glass bottle or thermos.
-Avoid takeaway cups and Styrofoam containers, as they are a major source of plastic chemicals and waste.
+- When out and about, bring your own reusable metal/glass bottle or thermos.
+Avoid takeaway cups and Styrofoam containers, as they’re major sources of plastic waste.

-- In place of plastic toys, buy wooden or metal toys for your kids instead.
-These will help to lessen your child’s exposure to plastic chemicals.
-Plus, they last longer!
+- In place of plastic toys, buy wooden or metal toys for the kids instead.
+These will help to reduce your child’s exposure to plastic and its toxic chemicals.
+Plus, they last way longer!

 - Switch to using cloth nappies instead of disposable ones.
-Now you may look at this and think, “Ew,” but before you disregard it completely, cloth nappies are nothing like they used to be!
-For instance, our washing machines are much more high-tech, we have advanced fabrics and designs, and if all else fails we have a wealth of knowledge and information available to us via the Internet, which can aid us in the job.
-Now, using cloth nappies may not be for everyone, and if this is the case for you, there are some eco-friendly disposable nappy options available.
+This may seem a little gross, but before you disregard it completely, cloth nappies are nothing like they used to be!
+For instance, our washing machines are much more high-tech, we have advanced fabrics and designs, and if all else fails we have a wealth of knowledge and information available to us online!
+Using cloth nappies may not be for everyone, and if this is the case for you, there are some eco-friendly disposable nappy options available now, too.

 4Ocean Team.
 (January 20, 2017).
 How Long Does it Take Trash to Decompose.
 4Ocean.
 Retrieved from https://4ocean.com/blogs/blog/how-long-does-it-take-trash-to-biodegrade